LargeLanguageMan/local-rag/README.md

 ![alt-text](https://github.com/LargeLanguageMan/llm-project-monks/blob/master/pics/rag2.png)

+## Requirements

+You need to have ollama installed with the models specified in this code `nomic-embed-text` and `llama3.1`

+You can change these models just make sure to change the values in `program/text_embed` and `rag.py`

 ## Installation

 To set up the project, first, clone the repository and install the required Python packages by running: